dart-lang/site-www/src/language/isolates.md

 isolates.
 Those messages are sent via a `SendPort`.

 {{site.alert.note}}
-`SendPort` objects are associated with exactly one `ReceivePort`, but a single `ReceivePort` can have many `SendPorts`.
+A `SendPort` object is associated with exactly one `ReceivePort`, but a single `ReceivePort` can have many `SendPorts`.
-The `ReceivePort` creates a `SendPort` when it is created itself.
+When you create a `ReceivePort`, it creates a `SendPort` for itself.
-You can create new `SendPorts` that can send messages to an existing `ReceivePort`.
+You can create additional `SendPorts` that can send messages to an existing `ReceivePort`.
 {{site.alert.end}}